Malcolm X Shabazz High School: The Future Project

 According to Ted Dintersmith and Tony Wagner, the authors of the book Most Likely to Succeed: Preparing Our Kids for the Innovation Era, Divine Bradley of The Future Project and the school's principal, Gemar Mills, worked together to address what they described as one of the "country's most troubled high schools".
 The school was being considered for closure, and when Mills joined in 2011 there had been four principals in as many years.
 The city's schools had been part of an unsuccessful $100 million effort to improve the schools.

 According to Dintersmith and Wagner, Shabazz High School students are being prepared to be successful through innovative methods.
 Divine reaches out to students on an individual basis and asks, "What's something big and bold you'd like to do with your life to make your world better?
 I'm here to help you."
 Dintersmith and Wagner state that "Most students have never been asked about life goals before.
 As a result of this kind of engagement, students at Shabazz rise to challenges, take on ambitious projects, and approach education and life with newfound purpose."
 School attendance has improved and students participate in programs during lunch, and outside of school hours, like classes that develop writing, communication, and collaboration skills.

 Administration

 The school's principal is Atiba Buckman.
-Her administration team includes two vice principals.
+Her administration team includes the vice principal.